educandu/multitrack-audio-player/README.md

 const track = new Track({
   // Mandatory, has to be a valid URL:
   sourceUrl: 'https://somedomain.com/some-sound.mp3',
-  // Optional, has no effect whatsoever.
-Default: ''
-  name: 'My track',
   // Optional, has to be an array of two floats between 0 and 1 that indicate
   // the range withing the media file that should be played (0 means the first sample,
   // 1 means the last sample of the sound file).
 Default: [0, 1]
   playbackRange = [0.25, 0.75],
-  // Optional, has to be an object with three fields:
+  // Optional, has to be an object with two fields:
   // * `gain` (float between 0 and 1) that stands for the volume between 0% and 100%.
   // * `mute` (boolean), if set to `true`, playback of this track will be muted.
   // Default: { gain: 1, mute: false }
   gainParams = { gain: 0.5, mute: false },
   // Optional, will be used as a factor when calculating the actual gain of the track. masterGain = 1,
+  // Optional, can be used to associate custom data with individual tracks.
+Default: {}
+  customProps: { key: 'some-key', name: 'My track', usage: 'internal' },
-  // Optional, will be used to generate the track ID, can be replaced by a custom
+  // Optional, will be used to decode the audio file, can be replaced
-  // implementation.
-  idGenerator = new IdGenerator(),
+  // by a custom implementation. mediaDecoder = new MediaDecoder(),
-  // Optional, will be used to download and decode the audio file, can be replaced
+  // Optional, will be used to download the audio file, can be replaced
-  // by a custom implementation. mediaLoader = new MediaLoader(),
+  // by a custom implementation. mediaDownloader = new MediaDownloader(),
   // Optional, will be used to retrieve an `AudioContext` that is ready to be used,
   // can be replaced by a custom implementation. audioContextProvider = new AudioContextProvider(),